-Cybercrime is on the rise across the globe, including Canada and it affects both individuals and businesses.
+Cybercrime is on the rise across the globe, including Canada.
+Crimes of this nature affect both individuals and businesses throughout the country.
 Although there are common features to cyber crime across the world, each country has its unique cybercrime and cyber security landscape.

 In global statistics on cybercrime, Canada’s statistics are often viewed together with those from the United States.
 However, while ransomware, data breaches, phishing attacks, and a range of fraud are all commonplace in both countries, the statistics are by no means identical.